In the summer of 1965, Walt and Laura Bishop (Bill Murray

 ), has fled camp during the night, leaving Ward a letter of resignation from the Scouts and stealing a canoe and supplies.
 Ward sends the remaining scouts (and the camp dog, Snoopy) out to hunt for Sam, and the boys speak of him with a mixture of hostility and fear, as he is believed to be emotionally disturbed and possibly dangerous.

-Unbeknownst to anyone but themselves, Sam and Suzy had been pen pals for months after meeting backstage during a production of "Noye's Fludde" at St. Jack's church on the mainland.
+Unbeknownst to anyone but themselves, Sam and Suzy had been pen pals for months after meeting backstage during a production of "Noye's Fludde" at St. Jack's Church on the island of St. Jack Wood, a neighboring island.
 Sam was drawn to Suzy's frank and rebellious personality, while Suzy was charmed by Sam's bold yet casual manner.
 Over the next year, they develop a plan to reunite in the summer and run away together.
 When the chosen date approaches, Sam escapes camp and Suzy slips out of her house with her binoculars, her cat, six library books, and her brother's record player.
 They meet in a field and begin their journey.

 Scoutmaster Ward notifies Police Captain Sharp (Bruce Willis

 ) of Sam's absence, and Sharp makes a call to what he assumes is Sam's home.
-It is revealed that Sam is an orphan (which was not listed in Wards camp records), and that his foster parents are refusing to take him back, due to a long history of strange and sometimes dangerous behaviour on the part of Sam.
-Sharp and Ward are flummoxed, knowing their only available option is to turn Sam over to Social Services once they find him.
+It is revealed that Sam is an orphan (which was not listed in Ward's camp records), and that his foster parents are refusing to take him back, due to a long history of strange and sometimes dangerous behavior displayed by Sam.
+Sharp and Ward are saddened that their only option is to turn Sam over to Social Services once they find him.

-Meanwhile, Suzy's parents discover she is missing, and discover her plan by reading a shoebox full of letters she received from Sam.
+Meanwhile, Suzy's parents discover she is missing, and discover her plan from a shoebox full of letters she received from Sam.
 Working with Captain Sharp (with whom Laura Bishop is having an affair), they combine their knowledge of the two kids and begin to track them.